 The solution is to narrow down our playing field.
 The more niche we can be—in our target customer and our service offerings—the easier it is to get them coming to us.

-But defining our niche is easier said than done
+But defining a niche is easier said than done

 Niching down is a very difficult process for just about everyone I’ve ever talked to.